-Client doesn’t want WordPress due to the controversy.
-Is Drupal a good alternative?
+Client Avoids WordPress Due to Controversy.
+Is Drupal a Suitable Option?

 Is Drupal a Good Alternative to WordPress for a Membership Site?